MCM - Header

 This is where many buyers make a mistake.
 They focus only on fuel burn instead of cost per job.
 For example, a compact TLB may appear cheaper to run, but if it takes far longer to complete excavation, loading, or backfilling work, the total operating cost may end up higher.

 For farmers and smaller contractors, compact FEL-frame machines often offer the best balance between fuel economy and practical output.
-For demanding commercial jobs, a heavier machine may be the better investment because it finishes more work in less time.
+On demanding commercial jobs, a heavier machine may be the better investment because it finishes more work in less time.

 Which TLB size is best for fuel efficiency?